 Lastly, make sure you talk about how others' perception of you might change.
-For example, if one of you is cisgender, male-bodied, and masculine expressing and the trans\ identified partner is female-bodied and masculine-expressing, people may begin reading you as a gay male/same-gender-loving male couple rather than a heterosexual couple as the trans\ identified partner begins socially and/or physically transitioning.
-Be aware of how this may change your interactions with others and how you think you want to navigate this.
-This is especially important to consider if you are concerned about your safety.
+For example, if one of you is cisgender, assigned male, and masculine expressing and one partner is transgender, assigned female and masculine-expressing, people may begin reading you as a gay male/same-gender-loving male couple rather than a heterosexual couple as the trans partner begins socially and/or physically transitioning.
+Think about and talk about how this may change your interactions with others and how you think you want to navigate this.
+This is particularly complicated when there are more than two partners in the relationship and especially important to consider if you are concerned about your safety.

-How can I support my trans\ identified partner in their physical transition?
+How can I support my trans partner in their physical transition?

 The most important thing is to be respectful and talk about everything honestly.
 If your partner chooses to do hormone replacement therapy, it can be exciting to see changes in their body they have been looking forward to and it can be a little disorienting to have a very different body from one week to the next.
 Both of you should be patient and communicative before and during the process of physical transition and you should talk about what you are excited about and what aspects you are unsure about or uncomfortable with.
 Is your partner worried about self-administering testosterone injections?
-Are you worried you may or may not be attracted to your partner if they are trans\ feminine and begin developing breasts?
+Are you worried you may or may not be attracted to your partner if they are trans feminine and begin developing breasts?
 Talk about it!

 Some partners stay together during transition and some do not.
 Either of these actions is okay as long as you treat each other with respect.
-If one or both of you realize your attraction is decreasing as one partner transitions, talk about it and decide on a course of action that you can both respect each other for.
+If one or all of you realize your attraction is decreasing as one partner transitions, talk about it and decide on a course of action that you can both respect each other for.
 Some partners decide to no longer be romantically or sexually involved, but choose to stay friends.
 Some partners do not feel that they can be friends any longer.
 No matter what, do not use your relationship status to convince your partner to behave a certain way or to choose for or against some aspect of their transition.
 Here are some examples: You should never tell your partner that you will break up with them if they have a chest altering surgery.
-You should never tell your partner that you will only recognize them as a trans\ man if they pay for everything or fulfill other stereotypically masculine gender roles.
+You should never tell your partner that you will only recognize them as a trans man if they pay for everything or fulfill other stereotypically masculine gender roles.